All methods and materials used in plumbing must adhere to a set of standards known as the plumbing codes, a subset of construction codes.

 Overview of Plumbing Codes

 Although several jurisdictions accept the comprehensive model plumbing codes without alteration, local authorities have the power to change and amend the plumbing codes before they are given legal assent and passed into law.
-City, state and federal code enforcement officials create memberships in order to record, publish and update the model plumbing codes.
+City, state, and federal code enforcement officials create memberships in order to record, publish, and update the model plumbing codes.

-When installing and maintaining any plumbing system, you should adopt the most recent and most effective plumbing codes.
-All buildings become the concern of the community when it comes to plumbing, especially in regards to water and sewage disposal systems.
+When installing and maintaining any residential plumbing system, you should adopt the most recent and most effective plumbing codes.
+All buildings become the concern of the community when it comes to plumbing, especially regarding water and sewage disposal systems.
 All building owners must adhere to the plumbing codes to ensure that the health and safety of the public is protected and maintained.
-The codes are enforced in order to prevent the spread of diseases, along with other faulty plumbing problems that are serious hazards such as noxious gas leaks and clogs, back siphoning, broken and bursting pipes, flooding, and electrical shorts, among others.

 Standards for plumbing codes apply mainly to: